dan2221/Grupper/README.md

 * Option to show the installed mod as the first one in the sormaker list by adding the character "-" to its folder name.
 * You can restore the default backup palettes of the game.
 * You can copy a savegame to your SorR with everything unlocked.
 * If you want to use your own data files, place them in your data folder before installing any mod.
-When you install the mod, your files won't be replaced because the mod's files will have '[mod]' added to their names.
+When you install the mod, your files won't be replaced because the mod's files will have '[mod]' added to their names;
+* There is a tool to help mod creators to find files they want in game's assets.

 SOME FUTURE FEATURES: